-- System maintenance documentation deals with proper maintenance of the voting equipment and how to correct various issues or problems.
+6 - System maintenance documentation deals with proper maintenance of the voting equipment and how to correct various issues or problems.

-- Training material lists what the manufacturer needs to cover about the personnel resources and training required for a jurisdiction to operate and maintain the system.
+7 - Training material documentation lists what the manufacturer needs to cover about the personnel resources and training required for a jurisdiction to operate and maintain the system.

-- Training documentation lays out various information that would be important when training users on the voting equipment.

 It is not the intent of these requirements to prescribe an outline for user documentation.
 Manufacturers are encouraged to innovate in the quality and clarity of their user documentation.

 In 3.2, Setup inspection documentation explains how to verify that the system is properly setup and configured, and how to monitor its operations.